Talk about a beautiful and satisfyingly delicious meal. Quintessential comfort food.

 - Transfer the roast to a cutting board and cover with aluminum foil to keep warm.

-Use a slotted spoon to remove the potatoes, large carrot pieces, onions and peas.
-Place in a large bowl and sprinkle salt and pepper all over (don't over salt).
-Cover with foil to keep warm.
+- Use a slotted spoon to remove the potatoes, large carrot pieces, onions, and peas.
+Place in a large bowl and cover with foil to keep warm.